 Chipmunk Control Inside

 While you may feel that there are chipmunks living inside your home, this is not usually the case.
 Signs of a chipmunk inside are scurrying noises throughout the day.
 Lots of movement is involved.
 Since chipmunks are not active at night, noises heard during this time may suggest a different kind of rodent infestation.
 Many calls for chipmunks end up being rats.
-For this reason it is a good idea to call an exterminator immediately.
+For this reason it is a good idea to contact an exterminator immediately.

 While it is rare to find a chipmunk inside, it happens.
 This is usually on accident.
 Perhaps your cat brought you a present.
 In this instance, they will run out if given the opportunity.
 Open doors and windows to let it out.